 systemctl enable ope # ensure it restarts if whole server is restarted

-We hope to offer Docker build on DEV@cloud slaves one day - but for now - you can use OPE to get a docker build as part of your pipeline if you need it.
+We hope to offer Docker build on DEV@cloud agents one day - but for now - you can use OPE to get a docker build as part of your pipeline if you need it.